Florida Business

 |

-A general corporation, also known as a "C" corporation, is the most common corporate structure.
-It may have an unlimited number of stockholders.
-(The number of people you can sell stock to is limited by state law and SEC regulations.)
-A "close" corporation is appropriate only for the individual starting a company alone or with a small number of people.
-A "Close" corporation is a Subchapter S corporation.
-A "close" corporation is not a different type of corporation under Florida law.
+A "S" corporation is not a different type of corporation under Florida law.
 Subchapter S is not a different form of incorporation; it is an election made by filing form 2553 with the Internal Revenue Service.
 States may also have limitations on a S corporation.
 Florida S Corporations can have no more than 75 stockholders, can have no U.S. non-resident stockholders and it is not allowed to own or manage more than 80 percent of another corporation's shares.

-Another restriction is that the "S" corporation can only have one class of stock.
-At first glance, this may not seem important, but it can be.
-For instance, if you are raising money for a corporation and want to maintain control of it without investing the major share of the capital, the only way to do it is to have common and preferred shares.
 Only common shares usually carry voting rights.
 Thus, the founder could have 52 percent or 55 percent of the common stock, but have a far smaller percentage of the overall ownership of the total outstanding shares.
 The other shareholders would have many more shares of preferred stock than common stock.
 There is also the possibility that you might want to raise money in the future without diluting the Class A common shares by issuing a different class of common stock to raise money.
 You can always change from a "S" corporation to a "C" corporation.
 Consider all aspects before electing to be a "S" corporation.

 The single big advantage of a Subchapter S corporation is that it is not taxed separately from its stockholders.
 Income is taxed only to the individuals who receive it.
 A "C" corporation pays income taxes on its income.
 When that income is distributed as dividends to its stockholders, the stockholders than pay personal income tax on that income.
+If the major stockholders are also paid as employees, that tax issue usually is not much of a problem.

 There is no difference in the incorporation between a "S" and "C" corporation.
 The Secretary of State could care less.
 This is an election the corporation would make after it is formed by filing Form 2553 with the Internal Revenue Service (IRS).

 An LLC is not a corporation, but it offers many of the same advantages, combining the limited liability protection of a corporation with the "pass through"" taxation of a sole proprietorship or partnership.
+However, there are major differences.
+A LLC does not issue shares of stock, it has an operating agreement similar to what a partnership would have.
+Before you get involved in a LLC make sure your rights are protected in the operating agreement.

 Even if you do not want to operate an actual business, incorporation is something to consider for other purposes.
 There is even a seminar sold in television commercials aimed at the benefits of incorporation called the "Ray Reynolds Plan for Success".
 (I have no personal experience with this system and can not recommend it.)
 A corporation is a legal entity, it is a person in the eyes of the law.
 Thus, a corporation, for instance, can build its own line of credit separate from your own.
 A corporation can do the same legal acts an individual can do.
 One example, which California does not like, are people there who form corporations in Montana and use the corporation there to purchase their motor home/RV, thus escaping the high taxes on these vehicles in California.
 Personally I have always thought it was a good idea to own vehicles in the name of a corporation.